Ruby

 defuse

-Exercise: After you try to trace the code, try running exceptions-2.rb
+Exercise: After you try to trace the code, try running exceptions-2.rb and

 check your understanding.